How To Make Homemade Ice Cream In An Electric Ice Cream Maker

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-But on special occasions we brought out the old fashioned churner.
-You know the one you had to crank for it to freeze the ice cream.
-The boys usually got that job, and it’s funny how we made it mostly in the winter months, when snow served as the coolant (as opposed to the ice we use now).
+On special occasions, we brought out the old fashioned churner – you know, the one you had to crank by hand for it to freeze the ice cream.
+The boys usually got that job!
+Oh, and ice cream was a winter dessert – when snow served as the coolant (as opposed to the ice we use now).

-Our family of four (six counting Josh’s fiancé + Zach’s girlfriend!) now uses this 4-Quart Electric Ice Cream Maker by Nostalgia, and we’ve made a ton of ice cream in it so far.
+Our family now uses this 4-Quart Electric Ice Cream Maker by Nostalgia, and we’ve made a ton of ice cream in it so far.
 There are a lot of other choices on the market, so use whatever you like best.
 Some of the recipes I have on the blog use this appliance, and are included below.
-You could easily cut these down in size for whatever sized churner you own.
+You can easily modify these recipes for the size of churner you own.

 Picture of the Nostalgia electric ice cream maker, with the canister and supplies.